baskr/Appol/content/docs/submit.md

 ## SUBMIT NEW APP VIA GITHUB (advanced)

-Before submitting your app, please notice that while WebCatalog for Desktop (Windows, OS X and Linux) supports any web apps, WebCatalog for Mobile (Android and iOS) only supports web apps that support `standalone` mode.
+Before submitting your app, please notice that while WebCatalog for Desktop (Windows, macOS and Linux) supports any web apps, WebCatalog for Mobile (Android and iOS) only supports web apps that support `standalone` mode.
 You can check out these documents [[1](https://en.wikipedia.org/wiki/Single-page_application), [2](https://gist.github.com/irae/1042167), [3](https://developer.mozilla.org/en/docs/Mozilla/Mobile/Viewport_meta_tag), [4](https://developer.apple.com/library/iad/documentation/iPhone/Conceptual/SafariJSDatabaseGuide/OfflineApplicationCache/OfflineApplicationCache.html)] to make sure if your app does, or you can only submit your app for desktop users.

 To submit a new app, please [open a pull request](https://help.github.com/categories/collaborating-on-projects-using-pull-requests/) with these following changes.